Opening Hours

 By appointment (with a minimum of one week’s notice), we can arrange Afternoon Tea for your party.

-Our Afternoon Tea includes a selection of sandwiches, scones with clotted cream and jam, homemade cakes and a hot drink of your choice.
+Held in our Old Kitchen Tearoom, our Afternoon Tea includes a selection of sandwiches, scones with clotted cream and jam, homemade cakes and a hot drink of your choice.

 Prices start from £25 per person, please contact us on oldkitchentearoom@chawtonhouse.org to find out more and to book your Afternoon Tea session.
 Please notify us of any dietary requirements at the time of booking.